NuGet/NuGetDocs/NuGet.Docs/Release-Notes/NuGet-3.0-Beta.md

 NuGet 3.0 Beta was released on February 23, 2015 for the Visual Studio 2015 CTP 6 release.
 This release means a lot to our team, as we have a number of architecture and performance improvements to share, and we're excited to start tuning the performance settings on our nuget.org service.

+We strongly recommend that you uninstall any prior version of the NuGet Visual Studio 2015 extension before installing this new version.
+If you have any problems with this version of the extension, we recommend you revert to the [prior version](http://nuget.codeplex.com/downloads/get/909582) for use with Visual Studio 2015 preview.

 ## Visual Studio 2012+

 This NuGet 3.0 Beta is available to install in the Visual Studio 2015 CTP 6 Extension Gallery.
 We are working to get preview drops out for Visual Studio 2012 and Visual Studio 2013 very soon.
 We previously shared our intent to [discontinue updates for Visual Studio 2010](http://blog.nuget.org/20141002/visual-studio-2010.html), and we did make that difficult decision.